jmparatte/jm_Scheduler/README.md

 ### Concept

-**jm_Scheduler** schedules repeated and intervaled routines like the JavaScript `setInterval()` function does, but with some improvements:
+**jm_Scheduler** schedules repeated and intervaled coroutines like the JavaScript `setInterval()` function does, but with some improvements:

-- By default, **jm_Scheduler** starts immediately the routine and repeats it periodically.
+- By default, **jm_Scheduler** starts immediately the coroutine and repeats it periodically.
 - The first execution can be differed.
 - The repeated executions can be voided.
 - The interval between executions can be dynamically changed.
-- The scheduled routine function can be dynamically changed.
+- The scheduled coroutine function can be dynamically changed.
-- The scheduled routine can be stopped and later restarted.
+- The scheduled coroutine can be stopped and later restarted.

-**jm_Scheduler** doesn't schedule like the official [**Scheduler** Library for Arduino DUE and ZERO](https://www.arduino.cc/en/Reference/Scheduler) does, `yield()` function which suspends a task is not implemented, `startLoop()` function which allocates a stack to the new task is not implemented.
+**jm_Scheduler** doesn't schedule like the official [**Scheduler** Library for Arduino DUE and ZERO](https://www.arduino.cc/en/Reference/Scheduler) does, `yield()` function which suspends a task is implemented, but `startLoop()` function which allocates a stack to the new task is not implemented.

 **jm_Scheduler** schedules tasks sequentially on the stack processor.
 The rules to _yield_ and _resume_ are:

-- _yield_ comes out when routine leaves at end of function or by an explicit `return` instruction.
+- _yield_ comes out when coroutine leaves at end of function or by an explicit `return` instruction.
 - _resume_ to a next state can be done with a variable and a `switch` instruction.
 Or:
 - _resume_ to a next state can be done by switching to another function.
 - Persistent variables must be implemented _global_ or _local_ with the pragma `static`.